 Wildbook provides several ways to automatically and manually access the Image Analysis Pipeline to identify individual animals, as well as to perform by-eye individual ID.
 Wildbook assists you in photo ID but never makes a decision for you.
+You can find answers to frequently asked questions about matching here.

 - Depending on the type of Annotations returned (its “Image Analysis Class”), such as “whale_orca” or “panthera_uncia”, route each Annotation to one or more ID algorithms.